How to Save Alfira in Baldur’s Gate 3 | Dark Urge Origin Guide

 Image: Attack of the Fanboy

-With Alfira unconscious, she won’t be able to make it to your camp and you won’t be able to hurt her.
+With Alfira unconscious, she won’t be able to make it to your camp and won’t be killed when you give in to the murderous whispers in your head.
 However, the event still triggers at camp that night, just with a new person.
 The game has a failsafe in place to ensure you’ll still get the first Dark Urge murder scene even if something happens to Alfira, and that failsafe is a Dragonborn named Quil.
 He’ll arrive at your camp in Alfira’s stead, and you can kill him instead.

 Does Killing Quil Affect Anything?